By Jessamy Baldwin

 Tom Wishon, who has designed more than 220 original clubhead models, told My Golf Spy that when he began working in the industry back in 1986, “designing a new golf club was chiefly a matter of changing the shape of the clubhead, the colour of the woodhead stain, the colour and shape of the face insert and sometimes, changing the shape of the soleplate to chiefly appeal to golfers from an aesthetic and cosmetic standpoint”.

 He added that designing in today’s golf market requires “a complete and detailed understanding of the physics and engineering principles of golf club performance”.
 You need to be up to speed on the materials and manufacturing processes used in the production of the components that make up a golf club – namely the clubhead, the shaft, the grip and how they are assembled to a final, finished series of specifications.
-After you are done with this article, you can always learn more at pineclubgolf.com.
+After you are done with this article, you can always find out here more info.

 I recently sat down with James Lua, senior industrial designer at Priority Designs who gave me full access to the world of golf club design.
 James worked as part of the team that helped to develop the vapor prototypes with which Rory McIlroy won the 2014 Open Championship.
 If you love golfing as I do and you will like to have a golf vacation, check out https://www.golfholidaysdirect.com/reviews/.

 A Unique Design Challenge

 “The top golf breaks uk present a unique design challenge in that the aesthetic form is so closely tied to product performance,” explained James.

 “In other product categories, moving a detail a tenth of an inch may not impact on how well the product functions.
 In golf clubs, that modification can add 1000rpms of ball spin or 5-10 yards of distance.”

 Therefore designers and engineers need to be working hand in hand to balance optimal product performance with innovative product features and relevant aesthetics he added.